daniele-rapagnani/um-32-js/README.md

 http://boundvariable.org/task.shtml)

-On my machine this emulator takes about 2.2 times longer to complete the sandMARK benchmark than my C implementation (around 2:43 min).
+On my machine this emulator takes about 2.2 times longer to complete the SANDmark benchmark than my C implementation (around 2:43 min).

 # How to run